JacobLebron/Configure-AD/README.md

 - Step 3 Create a new File and paste the contents of the script into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)
 - Step 4 Run the script and observe the accounts being created
 - Step 5 When finished, open ADUC and observe the accounts in the appropriate OU
-- step 6 Attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+- Step 6 Attempt to log into Client-1 with one of the accounts (take note of the password in the script)

 <h2>Deployment and Configuration Steps</h2>